wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Added ability to determine floating or static bar if done manually via shortcode or template tag (see FAQ for more info).

 = 1.0.4 =
 * Fixed bug in MultiSite that caused options to be same across all sites in network.